Nemandza82/Symd/README.md

 2, 4, 6, 8, 10, 12, 14, 16, 18,
 ```

+Operations on input vetor are performed using SSE, AVX (or Neon).

 ### Can I use 2D inputs?

 Yes.
 You need to wrap your data with 2D data_view.
 Example: